vsymguysung/ember-cli-bootstrap-switch/README.md

 [![NPM Downlaads](https://img.shields.io/npm/dm/ember-cli-bootstrap-switch.svg)](https://www.npmjs.org/package/ember-cli-bootstrap-switch)

 ## Description
 Ember-cli-bootstrap-switch is an Ember CLI add-on.
-This addon actually converts bootstra-switch to an Ember component which is a re-usable unit.
+This addon actually converts bootstrap-switch to an Ember component which is a re-usable unit.
 This is still a work in progress.
 Pull requests are welcome.